pereznetworks/TD-Project9/README.md

     -- this is being changed --- not sure how, Yet
     -- but will somehow move api calls to a backend server

-### Steps to Meet Project Expectations:
+## Building the App:

 - So these steps dont exactly match the steps details in the developer ReadMe

-#### Step 1: Use React-Create-app to create the scaffolding and a build environment for the app
+### Step 1: Use React-Create-app to create the scaffolding and a build environment for the app

 - Using the command:
   - `npx create-react-app project9-gallery-app`